Elkhiat15/Continual-FM/README.md

 - Rename `.env.example` to `.env` and put your token as `HF_TOKEN=<your-token>`

-- Download the three datasets from the Kaggle link above and place each in its corresponding directory.
+- Download the three datasets from the [Kaggle links above](#datasets) and place each in its corresponding directory.
   Ensure the directory structure matches the following:

 ```bash